industrial-edge/slmp-connector-getting-started/docs/Usage.md

 ![DataServiceAdapter](/docs/graphics/DataService_Add.png)

-- data is now collected by the Data Service and can be used by further apps
+- data is now collected by the IIH Essentials and can be used by further apps